dj-stripe/dj-stripe/docs/api_keys.md

 Stripe API keys are stored in the database, and editable from the Django admin.

-!!! attention "Important Note"
-    By default, keys are visible by anyone who has access to the dj-stripe administration.
+_NOTE_: By default, keys are visible by anyone who has access to the dj-stripe administration.

 ## Adding new API keys